 The original Solar Impulse plane was the first aircraft capable of flying day and night without using any fuel.
 The ultra-lightweight plane is powered entirely by solar panels and onboard batteries, which charge during the day to allow the plane to continue flying when the sun goes down.
 The Solar Impulse initiative is designed to demonstrate the vast potential of clean and sustainable energy solutions.
 [Read more about Solar Impulse]

-The Global Precipitation Measurement (GPM) mission's Core Observatory will launch today (Feb.
-27) at Noon EST from the Tanegashima Space Center in Japan.
+The Global Precipitation Measurement (GPM) mission's Core Observatory launched on Feb.
+27 at noon EST from the Tanegashima Space Center in Japan.

 Check out the video below for an overview of the GPM mission.

 Bill Nye Debates Creationist Ken Ham: